-On June 1, 2021, Corporation announced an agreement to acquire Safe Auto Insurance Group, Inc. ("SafeAuto"), parent company of SAIC, SACIC and SAVIC, a non-standard auto insurance carrier.
-On October 1, 2021, Allstate completed the acquisition for \$262 million in cash.
+On October 1, 2021, Allstate completed the acquisition of Safe Auto Insurance Group, Inc. ("SafeAuto"), a non-standard auto insurance carrier focused on providing state-minimum private passenger auto insurance direct to consumers with coverage options in 28 states, for \$267 million in cash.
 Effective October 1, 2021, SafeAuto contributed ownership of SACIC and SAVIC to SAIC.